SCAGspm/spm_dm_documentation_update/docs/data_dictionary.md

 ## Reference Layers

+This group of countywide layers includes: (1) 2012 existing land use; (2) resource areas and farmland (See Government Code section 65080.01 for definitions of “resource areas” and “farmland.”) information in the region obtained from state and federal data sources; (3) information related to a transit priority project compiled pursuant to Government
+Code Section 65080(b)(2)(H); and (4) boundaries of administrative district and Census geography.

 ![Sphere	of	Influence](images/scag_12_7_15/jurisdiction_boundary_and_sphere_of_influence.png) ***Sphere	of	Influence***

-Sphere	of	Influence	information	is	from	each
-County’s	Local	Agency	Formation	Commissions	(LAFCO).
-The	information included	here	is	as	of	July	2012.
-SCAG	uses	the	data	directly	from	LAFCO	as	the	legitimate source	based	on	the	legal	requirement	of	SB385.
+Sphere of Influence represents the geographic extent to which a city can expand by annexation.
+Data was obtained from the Local Agency Formation Commissions (LAFCO) of each county and then reviewed by local jurisdictions.
+The information included here is as of February 28, 2015.
 For inaccuracy or changes in jurisdiction boundaries or sphere of influences, local jurisdictions need to contact LAFCO to reflect the most accurate boundaries.

-***County***
-This	group	of	countywide	layers	includes:	(1)	resource	areas	and	farmland information	in the	region obtained	from	state	and	federal	data	sources;	(2)	information	related	to	a	transit priority	project	compiled	pursuant	to	Government	Code	Section	65080(b)(2)(H);	and	(3) boundaries	of	administrative	district	and	Census	geography.
-See	Government	Code	section	65080.01 for definitions	of	“resource	areas”	and	“farmland.”

 ![Farmland](images/scag_12_7_15/farmland_map_icon.png) ***Farmland***

 Farmland	information	was	obtained	from	the	Farmland	Mapping	& Monitoring	Program	(FMMP)	in	the	Division	of	Land	Resource	Protection	in	the	California Department	of	Conservation.
 The	FMMP	is	to	provide	consistent	and impartial	data	and	analysis	of	agricultural	land	use	and	land	use	changes	throughout	the State	of	California.
-SCAG	obtains	the	Important	Farmland	Map	created	by	FMMP.
-The	study area	is	in	accordance	to	the	soil	survey	developed	by	National	Resources	Conservation Service	(NRCS)	in	the	United	States	Department	of	Agriculture.
-Important	Farmland	Map	is biennially	updated	based	on	a	computer	mapping	system,	aerial	imagery,	public	review,	and field	interpretation.
-The	minimum	land	use	mapping	unit	is	10	acres.
-The	classification system	of	farmland	(column	“polygon_fy”)	was	developed	by	combing	technical	soil	rating and	current	land	use,	as	shown	in	Table	A4.
-The	information	available	via	SPM	reflects	the local	inputs	received	by	August	22,	2014.
+SCAG	obtains	the	Important	Farmland	Map	created	by	FMMP, which is updated biennially based on a computer mapping system, aerial imagery, public review, and field interpretation.
+The information was reviewed by local jurisdictions during the SCAG’s local input process for the 2016-2040 RTP/SCS, between August 2013 and February 2015, and updated by SCAG staff to incorporate local jurisdictions’ review comments.
+The	classification	system	of	farmland was	developed	by	combing	technical	soil	rating	and	current	land	use,	as	shown	in	Table	A1.
+The	information	available	via	SPM	reflects	the local	inputs	received	by	February 2015.

-### Table	A1:	Definition	of	Types	of	Farmland	(polygon_fy)
+### Table	A1:	Definition	of	Types	of	Farmland

 |	Symbol	|	Value	|	Definition	|
 |	--------------------	|	--------------------	|	--------------------	|